 If you don’t remove the boards once all the excess copper is dissolved the etchant will take the liberty to eat some more copper.

 As soon as you remove them from the solution, drop them into a basin with cold water.
 This will remove the remains of copper and the etchant.
 After this step you can touch the board.

 This is how the PCB looks after the etching process.
 If you observe carefully you will see that the marker has already started to give away (from the fading color in the copper pour).
 This is actually the right time to remove the board from the solution.

 Remove the toner from the board

 Once the etching process is finished, the toner is no longer needed and has to be removed.
 This can be done in the same way the oxidation was removed.
-It’s really easy to remove use some detergent and scrub the board.
+It’s really easy to remove using some detergent and scrubbing the board.

 Correct the mistakes you made while cutting